Hospitals often are places people would rather not be.

 One year after its debut, the Perrigo Company Charitable Foundation renewed the grant due to the overwhelming response from patients, musicians and staff at Spectrum Health.

 In 2015, the Grand Rapids Symphony was a selected by the League of American Orchestras to receive a Getty Education and Community Investment Grant, allowing the orchestra to expand its programs to the Spectrum Health Cancer Center.

 The Getty Grant provided funds to adapt music or commission new music for use for in Music for Health therapy sessions.
 Jeremy Crosmer, former GRS Assistant Principal Cellist and a member of the Music for Health team at the time, was the composer.

 Music differing in style and tempo is used for different interventions.
 Part of the collection is a set of 12 charts that enable groups of musicians to improvise meditative music together.

-Recently, musicians recorded four hours’ worth of meditative music that is broadcast continually on a dedicated TV channel at Helen DeVos Children’s Hospital plus four other Spectrum Health hospitals.
+In 2016, GRS musicians recorded four hours’ worth of meditative music that is broadcast continually on a dedicated TV channel at Helen DeVos Children’s Hospital plus four other Spectrum Health hospitals.
 Paired with photographs of outdoor Michigan scenes taken by Spectrum employees, the channel was launched in March 2017.

 Patients and visitors now are able to tune in anytime they wish, day or night.
 Music can be used actively for guided meditations, such as for pain management.
 Or it simply can be used for background.